bkwatanabe/expectationsinvesting/index.md

   - **Capital expenditures to depreciation**: This is the ratio of capital investments a company makes over a given time to the depreciation of its existing investments.
 While a company that seeks growth must invest in its assets faster than its assets depreciate, it appears that investors overestimate the importance of this variable.

   - **WACC** and **Cost of debt**: WACC is the “weighted average cost of capital,” or the amount that a company’s capital (debt and equity) cost per year.
-It is somewhat odd that this would make investors over-optimistic (higher g1) about a company’s future, but this could simply be a function of our approach and of where g1 and WACC sit in the calculation of stock prices: numerator and denominator, respectively.
+It could make sense that investors do not sufficiently account for the cost of capital when  forecasting future growth, and therefore overestimate growth when that cost is high.
+But this could also simply be a function of our approach, and of where g1 and WACC sit in the calculation of stock prices: numerator and denominator, respectively.

   - **Capital expenditures to sales**: This is the ratio of a company’s capital investments to its sales.
 While capital expenditures are necessary for growth, a ratio that is too high could suggest a deteriorating financial position, or that the company is unable to achieve growth without spending significantly more; perhaps investors are overly relying on this metric.